 An ongoing U.S. trade embargo against Cuba, slapped on the island nation after Fidel Castro nationalized American holdings, was imposed six months before President Barack Obama celebrated his first birthday.
-A half century later, Castro and his brother Raul are still in power.

 A 2007 study by three scholars at the Peter G. Peterson Institute for International Economics found that sanctions were successful in undermining or changing a regime in only about 34 percent of the cases.
 Other studies argue even that figure is too high because the Peterson study included "successful" cases where military force was also used.

 Still, economic sanctions remain a popular option.
 They remain the "only coercive measures available to the international community" short of the use of force, as Jeremy Greenstock, a former British ambassador to the United Nations, wrote before the Iraq war.

 The latest measures against Syria came Friday, when the Obama administration slapped new sanctions on the state-run oil company and its Lebanese ally Hezbollah, a Shiite militant group accused of helping prop up Assad.

 They were largely symbolic: Americans have been banned from doing business with Hezbollah since the U.S. declared it a foreign terrorist organization in the 1990s, and longstanding U.S. sanctions against Syria have already blocked energy trade between the two countries.
 Obama blacklisted new imports last year.

 But more robust U.S. and European Union sanctions have already dealt Syria a severe blow, even if they have yet to achieve their goals of ending the bloodshed.